 Don’t take the curves as being gospel, they are more like squares or rectangles if you will,

 so don’t get upset if the curves don’t match what you see in your textbooks.

-The short acting insulin include things like regular insulin or humulin
+The short acting insulin includes the things like regular insulin or humulin

 and anywhere from 6-9 hours is the duration of action.

-The intermediate insulins which quite frankly aren't used that much anymore can be the NPH type of insulins,
+The intermediate insulins was quite frankly aren't used that much anymore,

 Now, again, don’t pay attention to the shape of the curve so much as the length of the curve.

-And the same things goes with Lantus or Glargine insulin, there's really not a peak time with this particular product.
+And the same thing goes with Lantus or glargine insulin, there's not really a peak time with this particular product.